-As Figure 3 shows, the rats received morphine for 7 consecutive days endured a greater number of abdominal contractions when the drug was withdrawn.
-This symptom was observed in the rats over ten times in the span of an hour.
-However, rats that were treated with naringin displayed more stability, as receiving doses of 10, 25, and 50 reduced the number of contractions to 8, 5, and 3 times respectively in a 60-minute period.
+As Figure 3 shows, the rats who received morphine for 7 consecutive days endured a greater number of abdominal contractions when the drug was withdrawn.
+This symptom was observed in the rats over ten times in an hour.
+However, rats that were treated with naringin displayed more stability, as receiving doses of 10, 25, and 50 reduced the number of contractions to 8, 5, and 3 times respectively in 60 minutes.